How to find and use the accessibility features on iOS iPad

 - Tap the button once to open the AssistiveTouch menu.

-- From the Assistive Touch Menu, you can perform some of the following actions:
+- From the Assistive Touch Menu, you can perform the following actions and more:

 - Activate the Accessibility Shortcut